Taking A Trip To Visit Grandparents Or Older Relatives? Tips To Reduce The Risk

 Assess the risk

-Remember, the risk of getting a coronavirus infection increases with age, says Dr. Ravina Kullar, an epidemiologist and spokesperson for the Infectious Disease Society of America.
+Remember, the risk of becoming severely ill with COIVID-19 increases with age, says Dr. Ravina Kullar, an epidemiologist and spokesperson for the Infectious Disease Society of America.
 So the older the parent or grandparent, the higher the risk is.
 And if your relative has an underlying health condition, like diabetes, lung disease, hypertension, or if they are immunosuppressed, "that puts them at even higher risk," Kullar says.
 So before the visit, assess the age and health of the person you are visiting — and consider whether the trip is worth the risk.

 Plan ahead, by two weeks